 What if many of the thoughts and beliefs you were handed down by your parents, schools and religions despite their best intentions weren’t the truth?

-A day may come when you realise the absurdity of some of the social programming (mind-control) that has been inflicted on humanity.
+A day may come when you realise the absurdity of some of the social conditioning (mind-control) that has been inflicted on humanity.

 Therefore breaking out of limiting programming will require the courage to not conform especially since those who blindly follow society’s messages may see you as strange, weird or different.